Impact Training

 If you are a “consummate procrastinator” you need to replace your procrastination with action.

-Some of you may approach it like me by jumping off the ship without a life jacket and learning how to swim before you hit the water.
+Some of you may approach taking action like me – by jumping off the ship without a life jacket and learning how to swim before you hit the water.

 The rest of you may want to take a more measured approach in which you will at least acquire a life jacket before you jump.